-In 2018, Berlin’s gross domestic product grew by 3.1 percent in real terms compared with the previous year and was over 3 percent for the fourth time in a row.
-In a nationwide comparison, Berlin came in first place and was well above the average growth of 1.4 percent in Germany.
+In 2019, Berlin’s gross domestic product grew by 3.0 percent in real terms compared with the previous year.
+In a nationwide comparison, Berlin came in first place and was well above the average growth of 0.6 percent in Germany.

 More information about employment here